viderson/projekt_wizualizacje/README.md

 ## 🛠️ Authors

-Developed as part of a university course or a geospatial data processing project.
+Developed as part of a university course.

 ---